 - Practice areas or services

 85% of users use online maps to find the location of a law firm so alongside to your webpage pay attention that information about your law firm is on Google maps and in different law firm directories like Avvo, Cornell, FindLaw, etc.

-This type of website generally contains information about firm’s activity, recent cases, achievements and awards, and news in the legal sphere.
+This type of website generally contains information about the firm’s activity, recent cases, achievements and awards, and news in the legal sphere.

-The goal of this website is to provide visitors with more information about company’s activity, to demonstrate expertise and gain credibility.
+The goal of this website is to provide visitors with more information about the company’s activity, to demonstrate expertise and gain credibility.